wiseman-timelord/LlmCppPsAgent/README.md

 ### STATUS: (Upload in 1-2 days)
 * Due to, having had to re-create the test script and fixing functions when really import was corrupt, ran out of energy for today, but otherwise, the scripts are mostly figured out and implemented.
 Upload will happen upon completion of basic working version.
 * Work remaining for v1.00 is currently...
 1) Interaction code.
-Had to re-create barebones test script, as main program was built on original test script, was good, learned better method of doing the syntax.
+Had to re-create core model interaction test script, as main program was built on original test script, I now can check the scripts with, this and the fully written out prompt logic.
+In process of creating 2nd model interaction test script, as bonus learned better method of doing the prompt syntax.
 2) 3 Issues with production of values not being passed on to relating functions.
 3) 3) Upon run main prog from batch, it should check for .ENV, and if not replicate default from data, this feature is already present in "Llama2Robot-GGUF".
 * Planned updates for >v1.00